vingerha/apexcharts-card/README.md

 **Created 19 July 2025 and in the process of cleaning, fixing, updating which may take quite a while as the basis was old-ish too :)**

 **Disclaimer**:
 I am not a seasoned developer and the card itself is quite technical as well, which adds challenges to my lack of development skills.
-As a result I cannot commit to fixing issues.
-I applied a few PR/issues noted from the source/RomRider and **I can accept PR's if they have been thoroughly tested**
+As a result I cannot commit to spending time to fix issues that are reasonable i.e. no worarounds found.
+Added to that I asked to add a few PR/issues noted from the source/RomRider and **I can accept PR's if they have been thoroughly tested**

 ## Documentation